Stress: The Great Accelerator of Aging

 - Low blood sugar

-- Increased effort to do every day tasks
+- Increased effort required to perform everyday tasks

 - Increased PMS